Charles Vernon Gridley: Last days

 Several weeks later, he was sent home.
 On May 25, Gridley was to begin his journey home.
 One crewman recorded the event as follows:

 He came up out of his cabin dressed in civilian clothes and was met by the rear admiral Dewey who extended him a most cordial hand.
 A look of troubled disappointment flitted across the captain's brow, but vanished when he stepped to the head of the gangway and, looking, over saw, not the launch, but a twelve-oared cutter manned entirely by officers of the Olympia.
 There were men in the boat who had not pulled a stroke for a quarter of a century.
 Old Glory was at the stern and a captain's silken coach-whip at the bow; and when Captain Gridley, beloved alike by officers and men, entered the boat, it was up oars, and all that, just as though they were common sailors who were to row him over to the Zafiro.
 When he sat down upon the handsome boat-cloth that was spread for him, he bowed his head, and his hands hid his face as First-Lieutenant Reese, acting coxswain, ordered, 'Shove off; out oars; give away!'
-Later in the day the lookout on the bridge reported, ' Zafiro under way sir,' and the deck officer passed on the word until a little twitter from Pat Murray's pipe brought all the other bo's'ns around him, and in concert they sang out, 'Stand by to man the rigging!'
-Not the Olympia alone, but every other ship in the squadron dressed and manned, and the last we ever saw of our dear captain he was sitting on a chair out on the Zafiros quarter-deck, apparently listening to the [Olympia's] old band play.
+Later in the day the lookout on the bridge reported, Zafiro under way sir,' and the deck officer passed on the word until a little twitter from Pat Murray's pipe brought all the other bo's'ns around him, and in concert they sang out, 'Stand by to man the rigging!'
+Not the Olympia alone, but every other ship in the squadron dressed and manned, and the last we ever saw of our dear captain he was sitting on a chair out on the Zafiros quarter-deck, apparently listening to the [Olympias] old band play.

 Gridley was physically spent, and his health began to sink even faster once he was finally released from the strain of command.
 He was transferred from the Zafiro to the commercial steamer Coptic on May 27, but he had to be taken aboard on a stretcher.
 He knew that his condition was grave and wrote simply, "I think I am done for it, personally."